Keynote Address by H.E. Pham Binh Minh, Deputy Prime Minister of Viet Nam, on "Vision for an Asia-Pacific Partnership for the 21st Century"

 In answering these questions, let me share with you some of my observations:

-Second, our economic gravity should be driven by sustainable, innovative and inclusive quality growth, deepening connectivity and economic integration.
+Secondly, our economic gravity should be driven by sustainable, innovative and inclusive quality growth, deepening connectivity and economic integration.
 Major drivers should include structural reform, new technologies, especially digital advances, e-commerce, digital trade, quality human capital, competitive and innovative MSMEs, economic, financial and social inclusion…

-Third, we need to vigorously promote free and open trade and investment, regional trade agreements, free trade areas (RTAs/FTAs), toward an eventual Free Trade Area for the Asia-Pacific (FTAAP).
+Thirdly, we need to vigorously promote free and open trade and investment, regional trade agreements, free trade areas (RTAs/FTAs), toward an eventual Free Trade Area for the Asia-Pacific (FTAAP).
 We must seize the opportunities of the existing and ongoing regional arrangements.

 As the global technological hub, we are better placed to advance further mega-networks of Global Value Chains (GVCs) and Production, connectivity and infrastructure development cooperation.